 in the large ensembles, including Marching Band (fall term only), Wind Ensemble (spring term only), College-Community Orchestra, Choir, and Women's Chorus.
 Four terms of participation will give you .50 units toward graduation.
 Six terms of a major ensemble results in one full unit.
-Since the additional unit is not counted in the per-semester load limit, there is no extra tuition charge for your participation, regardless of the number of credits
+Since the unit is not counted in the per-semester load limit, there is no extra tuition charge for your participation, regardless of the number of credits